koksal/tps/README.md

 * **I**: ProteinA inhibits ProteinB
 * **N**: ProteinA regulates ProteinB but the edge sign is unknown
 * **U**: an undirected edge between ProteinA and ProteinB

+### Activity windows

+TPS also produces a tab-separated file `activity-windows.tsv` that lists, for each time series profile and for each time point, one of four possible activity types:
+* **activation**: the peptide may be activated at the given time point
+* **inhibition**: the peptide may be inhibited at the given time point
+* **ambiguous**: the peptide may be either activated or inhibited at the given time point
+* **inactive**: the peptide is inactive at the given time point

 ## Solvers